**until further notice**

 - Each pitcher in the contest will be given one warning before a balk is enforced.

 - Second Offense: Balk is enforced

-*comment*: The umpire will make the “balk” call (which is still a live ball), if ball is not put in play he/she will announce the warning to both clubs, state the reason why the call was made, then say that the next balk by that particular pitcher will be enforced.
+*comment*: The umpire will make the “balk” call (which is a dead ball), state the reason why the call was made, then say that the next balk by that particular pitcher will be enforced.

 9U “NO STEALING” Development